 Example: If you want to increase your customer base by the end of the year, your mini-goals should include marketing strategies and customer experience improvements.

 Timely – Set a time frame to achieve your goals.
 If a deadline is not set, it’s very easy to lose focus or procrastinate what is important for your business.

 Involve your team

-When planning and setting goals for 2018, make sure you include your employees or at least the team leaders.
+When planning and setting goals, make sure you include your employees or at least the team leaders.
 They will give you a wider perspective of what’s needed in your business, and this will make them feel responsible for the goals.

 Have a way to track your progress